Friday, 24 March 2023

 On to our learning for next week, we will be:

-• Watching the Key Stage 1 children perform their Christmas production on Monday.
+• Watching the Key Stage 1 children perform their Christmas production on Tuesday.

 • Finishing our Christmas cards and calendars ready to take them home to our families.